Connect with us

 The facility, which is located on Mombasa Road, is BASF’s first chemical plant in East Africa.
 It will enable the German chemicals group to better meet the increasing demand for construction chemicals in the region.

-The Frankfurt Stock Exchange-listed firm offers chemical solutions for construction, maintenance, repair and renovation of structures among them concrete admixtures, and cement additives.
+The Frankfurt Stock Exchange-listed firm offers chemical solutions for the construction, maintenance, repair, and renovation of structures among them concrete admixtures and cement additives.

 Concrete admixtures are used primarily to reduce the cost of concrete construction; to modify the properties of hardened concrete; and to ensure the quality of concrete during mixing, placing, and curing.

-Dick Purchase, BASF vice-president in charge of construction and chemical division for Africa, Middle East, Turkey and Russia, said the new plant will help the company to increase efficiency while lowering costs.
+Dick Purchase, BASF vice-president in charge of construction and chemical division for Africa, the Middle East, Turkey, and Russia, said the new plant will help the company to increase efficiency while lowering costs.

-The company, which opened its Nairobi office in 2011, has served the regional market for more than 25 years mainly by importing construction chemicals from its headquarters in Germany.
+The company, which opened its Nairobi office in 2011, has served the regional market for more than 25 years mainly by importing construction chemicals from its base in Germany.

 BASF group country manager Graham Dean said: “It takes a month to get material from Dubai to Nairobi, it takes six weeks to get material down to Dar es Salaam and eight weeks to go to Kampala; by having a factory here in Nairobi we will reduce this down to days.”